vivaandali/option-pricing/README.md

 # Black-Scholes vs Monte Carlo Option Pricing
+A Python implementation for pricing European call options using both analytical (Black–Scholes) and numerical (Monte Carlo) methods.
+This project demonstrates the convergence of Monte Carlo simulations to the analytical solution and provides statistical confidence intervals for the numerical estimates.
 ## Project Overview
 This Python implementation provides a comparative analysis of two fundamental approaches in financial derivatives pricing: the analytical Black-Scholes model and the numerical Monte Carlo simulation method.
 The project demonstrates how Monte Carlo methods converge to the theoretical Black-Scholes price as the number of simulated paths increases, offering insights into the trade-offs between computational efficiency and accuracy in quantitative finance.